Mr. Lucky (film): Plot

-Swede rows up to a public dock in a dinghy.
+Late one winter night, Swede rows up to a public dock in a dinghy.
 He hides when he spots a young woman who walks to the end of the pier.
-When a new night watchman (an uncredited Emory Parnell) notices her, Swede stops him from bothering her.
+When a new night watchman (an uncredited Emory Parnell) notices her and fears she is about to jump, Swede stops him from bothering her.
 The sailor begins recounting her story, and the film segues into a long flashback.

 Joe "the Greek" Adams is a gambler and grifter with a couple of problems.
 First, he and his treacherous partner Zepp have received draft notices to join the army in preparation for World War II.
 However, one of his underlings, Joe Bascopoulos, has just died, and his status was 4F (unfit to serve).
 So one of them can dodge the draft by assuming his identity.
-They gamble for it; Zepp cheats, but Joe still wins.
+They gamble for it and their share of their gambling ship; Zepp cheats, but Joe still wins.
 Zepp fails his physical examination anyway.

 The other problem is a lack of money to bankroll his gambling ship.
 He talks the head of the local War Relief organization, Captain Veronica Steadman, into authorizing him to run a "charity" casino, promising to raise enough money to outfit a relief ship, despite the suspicions of her lieutenant, wealthy socialite Dorothy Bryant.

 Eventually, he even charms Dorothy.
 She tells her snobbish grandfather, to his great dismay, that "Joe's the first man I've ever met I'm afraid of.
 It's exciting."
 At one point, Joe teaches Dorothy Australian rhyming slang, for example, "tit for tat" (hat), "twist and twirl" (girl), "storm and strife" (wife).
 Later, he renames his gambling ship the "Briny Marlin" (darling) in her honor.

 On the day of the charity ball, Joe receives a letter addressed to Bascopoulos.
 Curious, he takes it to a Greek Orthodox priest for translation.
-It turns out to be from Bascopoulos's mother in Axis-occupied Greece.
+It is from Bascopoulos's mother in Axis-occupied Greece.
 She wrote to tell her son that when German paratroopers landed nearby, under his brothers' leadership every man in their village fought to the death.
 Moved, Joe reexamines his life.